Bachelor of Science in Music Technology - General

 - 3

-Music Technology majors can choose one of two pathways to use VIP participation to fulfill degree requirements.
+Music Technology majors can choose one pathway to use VIP participation to fulfill degree requirements.

 - Participating in the same VIP team for five or fewer credits results in that many free-elective credits.